Submit your work, meet writers and drop the ads. Become a member

 sunkissed skin and vibrant skies,

-warm season was always the same
+warm season has always been the same

 but when i met those summer dazed eyes,